-- (1) The Institute follows a system of continuous evaluation, in which, during a course, various instruments like tests, exams, assignments, projects etc. are given by the instructor to assess the learning of students and assign grades.
+- (1) The Institute follows a system of continuous evaluation, in which, during a course, various instruments like tests, exams, assignments, projects, etc., are given by the instructor to assess the learning of students and assign grades.
 All evaluations are the responsibility of the instructor in-charge of the course.
-The two main exams the mid-sem exam and the end-semester exam shall normally be scheduled as per the academic calendar while the schedule of the rest will be decided by the Instructor.
-For 1 or 2 credit courses, the Instructor will decide the evaluation criteria and the schedule of tests and exams. - (2) Make-up Exam.
-If a student, for valid reasons such as illness, etc., fails to appear in the end-semester examination in one or more course(s), he/she may make a request to the instructor for a make-up examination within two days of the date of the scheduled examination.
+The two main exams the midsemester exam and the end-semester exam shall normally be scheduled as per the academic calendar while the schedule of the rest will be decided by the Instructor.
+For 1 or 2 credit courses, the Instructor will decide the evaluation criteria and the schedule of tests and exams. - (2) Make-up Exam: If a student, for valid reasons such as illness, etc., fails to appear in the end-semester examination in one or more course(s), he/she may make a request to the instructor and the academic office for a make-up examination within two days of the date of the scheduled examination.
 Such a request must, however, be supported by proper documentary evidence for justifying the request.
-For medical reasons, a doctor's certificate is needed, which must be appropriately countersigned by a parent.
-Only one make-up examination, for the end-semester examination, is allowed per course.
-For failures to appear in mid-semester examinations, etc., it is entirely up to the Instructor to ascertain the proficiency of the student by whatever means he/she considers appropriate if he/she is satisfied with the reason(s) of absence given by the student.
+For medical reasons, only two medical applications including mid-semester and end-semester would be accepted for make-up examinations during the entire duration of the B.Tech. degree completion.
+Further, for the grant of medical leave, students are required to upload the medical certificate within five working days from the date of the missed examination.
+The Institute reserves the right to get the medical certificate verified from the Institute Doctor.
+Finally, the request for make-up examination will be approved by the DOAA.